Plácido Domingo: Early life

-Plácido Domingo was born on 21 January 1941 in the Retiro district of Madrid, Spain.
+Plácido Domingo was born on 21 January 1941 in the Retiro district of Madrid, Spain, to Pepita Embil and Plácido Domingo Ferrer.
 His mother recalled that she and her husband knew he would be a musician from the age of five, due to his ability to hum complex music from a zarzuela after seeing a performance of it.
 In 1949, just days before his eighth birthday, he moved to Mexico with his family.
 His parents, both singers, had decided to start a zarzuela company there after a successful tour of Latin America.
 Soon after arriving in Mexico, Domingo won a singing contest for boys, and his parents occasionally recruited him and his sister for children's roles in their zarzuela productions.
 Domingo studied piano from a young age, at first privately and later at the National Conservatory of Music in Mexico City, which he entered when he was fourteen.
 At the conservatory, he also attended conducting classes taught by Igor Markevitch and studied voice under Carlo Morelli, the brother of Renato Zanelli.
 The two brothers were famous practitioners of both baritone and tenor roles.
 Domingo's conservatory classes constituted the entirety of his formal vocal instruction; he never studied privately with a singing teacher.

 In 1957, at age sixteen, Domingo made his first professional appearance, accompanying his mother on the piano at a concert at Mérida, Yucatán.
 The same year he made his major zarzuela debut in Manuel Fernández Caballero's Gigantes y cabezudos, singing a baritone role.
 At that time, he was working with his parents' zarzuela company, eventually taking several baritone roles and acting as an accompanist for other singers.
 The following year, the tenor in another company's touring production of Luisa Fernanda fell ill.
 In his first performance as a tenor, Domingo replaced the ailing singer, although he feared the part's tessitura was too high for him.
 Later that same year, he sang the tenor role of Rafael in the Spanish opera El gato montés, illustrating his willingness to assay the tenor range, even as he still considered himself a baritone.
 On 12 May 1959 at the Teatro Degollado in Guadalajara, he appeared in the baritone role (sometimes sung by basses) of Pascual in Emilio Arrieta's Marina.
 Like El gato montés, Marina is an opera composed in the zarzuela musical style rather than a zarzuela proper, although both are usually performed by zarzuela companies.
 In addition to his work with zarzuelas, among his earliest performances was a minor role in the first Latin American production of the musical My Fair Lady, in which he was also the assistant conductor and assistant coach.
 While he was a member, the company gave 185 performances of the musical in various cities in Mexico.